JoaoCarabetta/osmpy/README.rst

    :target: https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity

-A tool to get the highway length from Open Street Maps of a region using Python.
+A tool to get the highway length from Open Street Maps of a region using Python using Overpass Turbo API.

 It supports any region size and shape.
+From cities to continents.

 Installing
 -----------